 Laurie Edwards

-She is a nonfiction writer and author of two books on chronic illness: Life Disrupted (Walker, 2008), a Library Journal Best Consumer Health Book, and In the Kingdom of the Sick: A Social History of Chronic Illness in America (Walker, 2013), a Booklist Editor’s Choice for 2013.
-Her writing has appeared in The New York Times, Boston Globe, NPR, and many other outlets, and she has appeared on Fresh Air with Terry Gross and The Today Show with Maria Shriver to discuss gender and pain.
+Laurie Edwards teaches Advanced Writing for the Health Professions, Advanced Writing in the Sciences, and Writing to Heal.
+She is the author of two books on chronic disease: Life Disrupted (Walker, 2008) and In the Kingdom of the Sick: A Social History of Chronic Illness in America (Walker, 2013).
+Her writing has appeared in The New York Times, Boston Globe, NPR, and other outlets, and she has appeared on Fresh Air with Terry Gross and The Today Show to discuss gender and pain.

 - Awarded the College of Social Sciences and Humanities Outstanding Teaching Award, Non-Tenure Track faculty, December 2016